Alimodian: Taban massacre

 This tragic infamous incident etched in the annals of Alimodian history and forever ingrained in the memories of the townsfolk took place in the early morning of August 17, 1942.

-It was a fine busy Tuesday morning and people were busy trading and buying and selling of farm produce were briskly done and people of all ages and gender crowded the marketplace.
+It was a fine busy Tuesday morning and people were busy trading and buying and selling farm produce and people of all ages and genders crowded the marketplace.
 All of a sudden the Japanese appeared in a flash.
-The first impulse is to escape but it was too late for most of the people there to get out.
-The preconceived plan of getting all the able bodied men from the crowd was carried out, seizing them and tied their hands and feet by the Japanese forces.
+The first impulse is to escape but it was too late for most of the people to escape.
+The preconceived plan of getting all the able bodied men from the crowd was carried out, Japanese forces seized them and tied their hands.
 About 50 men were captured after all the rest successfully eluded the Japanese while those who were left in the scene were women.
 Bayonets and sabers were immediately put into action after lining up the captured 50 men who were securely tied up.
 One by one, the captives were made to stand against the trunk of a coconut tree.
 Immediately, each one of them was subjected to bayonet thrusts and later beheaded with sabers.
-The massacre is completed and the severed heads of the victims were left scattered around to be eaten and taken cared of by the dogs after the murderers had gone.
+The massacre was completed and the severed heads of the victims were left scattered around to be eaten by the dogs after the murderers had gone.
+The Japanese soldiers were ruthless and committed many atrocities during the Second World War.

+The brave Filipinos had to fight back.
 On May 7, 1942, the first ambush on the Japanese Imperial forces took place in Barangay Balabago led by Col. Macario Peralta, commander of the Panay Guerilla and Free Panay Movement.
 Meanwhile, Col. Julian Chavez, the 63rd Regiment Commander established his command post in Barangay Dalid in preparation for the landing of the American forces in Parara Sur, Tigbauan.
 The 63rd Regiment Hospital headed by Capt.
 Alejandro Nery Cruz, MD was housed in the old central school building now the site of Alimodian Water District and Municipal Library.
 US navy pilot, Ensign William G. Shackleford was safely brought in Alimodian after his forced landing in Barrio Bangkal, Tigbauan, Iloilo due to engine trouble during an air raid of Iloilo City on September 13–14 and 24, 1944.
-He was saved by the guerillas and able to dismantle six machine guns and hundreds of ammunitions.
-He also burned his plane by firing a tracer bullet before the Japanese arrives.
+William Shackleford was saved by the guerillas and able to dismantle six machine guns and hundreds of ammunitions.
+William Shackleford also burned his plane by firing a tracer bullet before the Japanese arrived.
 Shackleford was brought by Lt.
-Marcelo Tolentino to the command post in Inocencio St. He was welcomed cheerfully and treated like a hero and offered a sumptuous meal by the Segovia sisters, Luisa, Carolina and Maria who were evacuees from the city and signed autographs in emergency notes by those present.
-In turn he distributed chewing gums and candies.
+Marcelo Tolentino to the command post in Inocencio Street.
+Shackleford was welcomed cheerfully and treated like a hero and offered a sumptuous meal by the Segovia sisters, Luisa, Carolina and Maria who were evacuees from the city and signed autographs in emergency notes by those present.
+In turn Shackleford distributed chewing gums and candies.